Les-Aventuriers-Numeriques/railstatus3/docs/index.rst

 RailStatus 3 documentation
 ==========================

-Monitor and control your railways from anywhere (and more!).
+Welcome!
+This documentation is about RailStatus 3, a system to monitor and control railways from anywhere and more.

 Table of contents
 -----------------